MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpopupmenubar-class.md

 ```

 ### Remarks
- If this member variable is set to `FALSE` and your application has a Windows XP appearance, the framework draws a gray sidebar in your application.
+ If this member variable is set to FALSE and your application has a Windows XP appearance, the framework draws a gray sidebar in your application.

- The default value is `FALSE`.
+ The default value is FALSE.

 ##  <a name="restoredelayedsubmenu"></a>  CMFCPopupMenuBar::RestoreDelayedSubMenu
  Restores a delayed menu button for closing the popup menu bar.